 Here’s a checklist with the most important features to look for when choosing the right tool:

 For agencies or web freelancers, it’s common to build multiple websites at once.
 Even if they end up on different WordPress installations later on.
 The right tool will allow you to build different pages from your multisite and import or export them as needed.

 Professional performance marketers usually work with multiple landing pages at the same time.
 A multisite in combination with a tool that allows you to quickly transfer design settings or even content can work wonders.

 When one or more websites go down the drain, having an up-to-date backup is vital.
 A management tool for multiple WordPress websites should make it easy for you to back up your sites so that you can immediately fall back on the last backup in case of an emergency.

 Going into every single WordPress installation and updating plugins or themes takes more time the more sites you have to manage.
 A management tool should allow updates with just one click – and directly from the dashboard.

 Database adjustments such as new domain names, admin emails or SSL settings are common tasks for an administrator.
 If you use a tool to manage different WordPress sites, it should simplify these tasks for you.

+Of course, the benefits of a WordPress Multisite only really come into play when you need to manage many websites at the same time.
 In our experience, large companies with several company locations (and several websites for these locations), as well as agencies that manage many websites benefit from this the most.

 In that case, a tool that allows you to manage many WP pages in the backend can massively reduce your workload.
 Updating all pages with a few clicks at the same time, downloading multiple backups and imports can all be done from a central location.

+In addition, you don’t have to deal with an endless number of logins and different passwords for the individual pages.
 Some tools, such as ManageWP and MainWP, specialize exclusively in managing multiple WordPress sites from one dashboard.
 They have also implemented this solution very well.

+However, they are just isolated solutions in the WordPress universe.
 With GREYD.SUITE, you can manage all of your WP installations from one place.
 But you can also use this tool to customize the design and content of your multiple WordPress websites from one central location!

+Do you have multiple websites that are similar in structure, but have different logos or contact information?
 You can manage them with GREYD.SUITE from the same dashboard without having to log into different WordPress backends.

 Patrick loves good texts.
 Preferably about topics concerning online marketing and WordPress.
 Having built websites by using well-known page builders on his own and being very experienced in the SEO industry, he is very familiar with any kind of problems regarding those plugins.
 This is the reason why he adopted GREYD’s mission to simplify work for web designers as well as agencies.